bxjthu/CompLing/slides/1/source.md

 ##Algorithms
 + An algorithm is a series of mathematical <font color="red">steps</font>, especially in a computer program, which will give you the answer to a particular kind of problem or question.

-+ Important algorithms

-  + state space search algorithms
++ Important algorithms: state space search algorithms, machine learning algorithms ]

-  + machine learning algorithms
-]
 .right-column-2[
 <div style="text-align:center"><img src="images/algorithm.png" width=500></div>